The Dark Energy Camera All Data Everywhere cosmic shear project V: Constraints on cosmology and astrophysics from 270 million galaxies across 13,000 deg$^2$ of the sky: Data and cosmology constraints from the southern Galactic cap (SGC)

-We pass the SGC dataset through the same series of tests performed on the NGC dataset, and confirm all tests pass.
-The redshift and calibration parameters, estimated using the same procedures as the NGC analysis, are presented in Table \ref{tab:params}.
-We also carry out the same unblinding procedure, including all split tests from \citetalias{paper3}, which pass as well.
-The cosmology constraints from this sample are presented in Figure \ref{fig:CosmoSGC}.
+Our fiducial cosmology constraints from this sample are presented in Figure \ref{fig:CosmoSGC}.
 The SGC results are within $1\sigma$ and $0.9\sigma$ of the NGC and DES Y3 results, respectively.
 All datasets are consistent with one another.
 The SGC result is also consistent at $<0.01\sigma$ with \textit{Planck}, while the NGC and DES Y3 results are consistent with \textit{Planck} within $1.5\sigma$ and $1.1\sigma$, respectively.
 We estimate all significances using the Gaussian metric in \textsc{tensiometer}, as is done in the main text.
 In summary, the SGC dataset has been processed and validated through the same methods in \citetalias{paper1}, \citetalias{paper2}, \citetalias{paper3}, and \citetalias{paper4} and its resulting cosmology constraints are consistent with the NGC and DES datasets.
 As a result, we can combine all three datasets into the DECam 13k analysis presented in the main text.